Covid cases rise by 278 in Scotland with 23 in north-east - Evening Express

 Coronavirus in Scotland

-The number of people who have died in Scotland after contracting the virus has risen to 7,636, as three new deaths were recorded in the past 24 hours.
+The number of people who have died in Scotland after contracting the virus has risen to 7,644, as two new deaths were recorded in the past 24 hours.

-Hospital admissions are down by 14 in the past day, with the same number of people in ICU over the same timeframe.
+Hospital admissions are up by two in the past day, with one less person in ICU over the same timeframe.

 Covid vaccine in Scotland: Track the rollout progress with these charts